cynthiaewu/PhylogenyPipeline/README.md

 Running a test job: to test the phylogeny pipeline using the command line,

-1. Cd into the folder with the desired test fasta files, HIV_subtype_env_gene or Flu
+1. Cd into the folder with the desired test fasta files, HIV_subtype_env_gene or Flu_NP_gene
 2. From command line, run one of the following commands, depending on the chosen test dataset:

 ```